boolean-uk/tdd-bobs-bagels/domain-model-extension.md

 In Bob's Bagels, we'll use the first 3 letters of the product with an extra letter for the variant.
 For example: an 'everything bagel' has a SKU of `BGLE`.

-Our goods are priced individually.
+Our goods are ited individually.
 In addition, some items are multi-priced: buy n of them, and they'll cost you y pounds.

 ## Bob's Bagels Inventory
 |  SKU   |  Name  |  Variant   | Price | Special offers